jankaszel/hyperwell-thesis/chapters/implementation.md

 ### Notebook: Implementation of a Local-First Annotation Application

-> If there’s enough time to realize the local notebook application, write a small chapter about it here.
+_TODO:_ If there’s enough time to realize the local notebook application, write a small chapter about it here.

-Main features:
+_TODO:_ Main features:

 * Managing notebooks: collections of annotations for a particular resource (or a set of related resources).
 Project- or resource-based.
 * Backup: The application is local-first, so all annotations are available on the user's computer.
 It serves as a storage node, too, and even receives updates from applications that provide real-time collaboration.